braze-inc/braze-docs/_docs/_help/accessibility.md

 Use buttons for clickable actions, such as sending a form or playing a carousel.

 Similar to link text, write button text that clearly describes the action that will happen when a user presses it (e.g., "Read the full story" rather than "Read more").
-Test to ensure your button text isn’t too long.
-If the button can’t display all of the text, it will truncate with an ellipsis as opposed to the text wrapping to a new line.
+Test to ensure your button text isn't too long.
+If the button can't display all of the text, it will truncate with an ellipsis as opposed to the text wrapping to a new line.

 ### Images

-Some users aren’t able to see the images in your marketing content.
+Some users aren't able to see the images in your marketing content.
 Without considering accessibility, images can become a barrier to all users receiving the same content.

 #### Alt text